MrDave/StaticJinjaPlus/README.md

 ## How to install

 Python should already be installed.
-This project is tested on Python 3.11.
-You may use other versions as you will, but YMMV.
+This project requires Python3.7 or newer.

 Clone the repo / download code.